 Honorary Members are individuals that have been considered to have made outstanding personal and professional support in the field of hospitality.
-Membership shall consist of no more than five members at any one time, each member being elected by two thirds majority vote of all Advisory and Executive Board Members, with a lifetime membership.
+Membership shall consist of no more than six members at any one time, each member being elected by two thirds majority vote of all Advisory and Executive Board Members, with a lifetime membership.
 Removal of an honorary member shall occur either by written letter of resignation or by two-thirds favorable vote of the Advisory and Executive Board members.
 These members shall not be eligible to vote or hold elected office, may serve on committees; however, no more than fifty percent of said committee will be made up of non voting members.

 Tenured/Emeriti Concierge will include concierge members who have retired, been furloughed or jobs have been eliminated, by no fault of their own.
 These individuals represent a wealth of knowledge and have contributed to the society and to the hospitality profession.
 These individuals are dynamic and influential professionals whose influence and networking possibilities need to be encouraged and expanded within the society.
 Tenured/Emeriti members will have served as a concierge in hotel, corporate and/or residential industries for a minimum of 7 consecutive years.
 Tenured/Emeriti members will have been active members of the Concierge Society of Atlanta for a minimum of 5 consecutive years.
 Tenured/Emeriti members will not have voting privileges.
 Such privileges would be reinstated should the member return to active concierge membership.
 Tenured/Emeriti members would not be permitted to serve on the Board of Directors unless either appointed by the President or as an advisory/non-voting member of the Board of Directors.
 These members would be permitted to attend “concierge only” events for the admission fee effective for active concierge members.
 Tenured/Emeriti members would pay a reduced rate annually in membership dues to the Concierge Society of Atlanta.
 Membership is to not exceed 5 years from the approval by the Executive Board.